 - Crumble the goat cheese into a large bowl.
 Set aside.

 - Heat the cream, milk, and sugar in a saucepan over medium heat until it reaches a bare simmer.

 - While the cream heats, in a medium bowl, whisk together the egg yolks.
-After the cream is heated, gradually pour the cream into the egg yolks, whisking constantly.
+After the cream is heated, gradually whisk some of the cream into the egg yolks.